folbricht/routedns/doc/configuration.md

 - `client-crt` - Client certificate file.
 - `client-key` - Client certificate key file
 - `ca` - CA certificate to validate server certificates.
+- `server-name` - Name of the certificate presented by the server if it does not match the name in the endpoint address.

 Examples: